Magazine, Molecules

 Whatis Carnosine Article image

-Carnosine is the simplest form of a dipeptide - the combination of two amino acids - consisting of alanine and histidine.
+Carnosine is the simplest form of a dipeptide - i.e. the combination of two amino acids - consisting of alanine and histidine.
 These proteins are part of our normal diet and come mainly from animal products.
 The largest amounts are found in chicken, turkey and tuna.
 For example, a classic chicken soup could increase carnosine levels and at the same time curb the growth of viruses.
+However, the reason why longevity research is so interested in carnosine is different.

-Throughout the animal kingdom, there are several related forms of histidine-containing molecules that are said to have similar functions.
+Throughout the animal kingdom there are several related forms of histidine-containing molecules that are said to have a similar function.
 Interestingly, almost all mammals have at least two of these substances in their cells.
 Humans, for some reason, have only one, carnosine.
 This exists mainly in the human brain and in our muscles.

 What does carnosine do? - Small but mighty

 Numerous exciting studies have already been carried out with carnosine.
-Scientists found that carnosine binds and thus eliminates harmful substances through chelation, i.e. complex formation.
-Likewise, the assumption that carnosine serves as a buffering agent in our muscles proved to be a solid finding.
+Scientists have found that carnosine binds harmful substances through chelation, i.e. complex formation, and thus eliminates them from the body via the urine.
+The assumption that carnosine serves as a buffering agent in our muscles also proved to be a scientifically tenable finding.
 Put simply, it acts like a sponge that absorbs the acidic end products of muscle contraction during exercise.
-This protects the muscles from overtiredness, strengthens their function and prevents possible strength failure.
+This protects the muscles from fatigue, strengthens their function and prevents a possible loss of strength.

-Carnosine also improved wound healing in experiments and attracted attention in ophthalmology by increasing vision.
+Carnosine also improved wound healing in experiments and attracted attention in ophthalmology by increasing visual acuity.
+Even these exciting findings are not the reason for the longevity hype.
+We will now take a look at this topic.

 Carnosine Muscle Weightlifting